mrakgr/The-Spiral-Language/readme.md

     run "123 456 789" (tuple3 (num, num, num))
 ```

-Testing the above two programs using the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) libary here are the performance figures.
-What the above program is merely parsing 3 unsigned 64-bit ints and returning them in a tuple.
+Here are the performance figures from testing the above two programs using the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) library .
+What the above program is doing is merely parsing 3 unsigned 64-bit ints and returning them in a tuple.

 ```
            Method |       Mean |     Error |    StdDev |